Workington

-Workington /ˈwɜːrkɪŋtən/ is a coastal town and civil parish at the mouth of the River Derwent on the west coast in the Allerdale borough of Cumbria, England.
-The town was historically in Cumberland.
-At the 2011 census it had a population of 25,207.
+Workington /ˈwɜːrkɪŋtən/ is a coastal town and civil parish in the Cumberland district of Cumbria, England.
+The town is at the mouth of the River Derwent on the west coast, 32 miles south-west of Carlisle and 8 miles north-east of Whitehaven.
+At the 2021 census the parish had a population of 25,448 and the built up area had a population of 21,275.